 - Marketers may be limited in the number of posts they can publish each day or week, depending on the type of account they have.

-In order to market on WeChat, you need an official account which interested users can subscribe to.
+In order to market on WeChat, you need an official account to which interested users can subscribe to.
 Providing high quality relevant content is important to maintain your subscribers.
 WeChat business accounts are classified into three types: subscription accounts, service accounts, and enterprise accounts (also referred to as WeChat Work).
 It is vital to know that foreign companies can only register for a Service account.

 The key difference between the two